codello/terraform-hcloud-kubernetes/modules/kube-cluster/README.md

 }
 ```

+## Node Requirements
+This module does **not** configure nodes to be able to run Kubernetes.
+It merely initializes the cluster using
+`kubeadm` but does not install `kubeadm`, `kubelet` or a container runtime.
+These have to be provided by the image you
+are using.
+By default this module uses a rudimentary `cloud-init` template that configures the default user and SSH
+access but does nothing special.
+So you have basically two ways to create nodes:
+- Provide a `user-data` document for each node that installs the required packages on first boot.
+- Create a custom image (e.g. using Packer) and provide its ID (or a selector to find the image) for the nodes.
+This is
+  the recommended approach.

+As a starting point you can use the packer template provided in this repository.
+It configures a CentOS 8 system with
+`kubeadm`, `kubelet` and the `cri-o` container runtime.

 ## Cluster Upgrades
 Cluster upgrades are supported, but not very well tested yet.
 To upgrade a cluster set the `cluster_version` to the new
 version.
 All restrictions to upgrades in Kubernetes apply, but are not validated.
 That means that you must make sure